 Deeply involved with avant-garde art movements of the 1960s, Takahiko Iimura formed the experimental film group Film Indépendant with Nobuhiko Obayashi, Yoichi Takabayashi, Donald Richie, and Koichiro Ishizaki in 1964.
-In 1966 he moved to New York and since produced work internationally taking forms of film, video, performance, expanded cinema, installation, and interactive media.
-He is a widely established international artist, having had numerous solo exhibitions in major institutions such as the Museum of Modern Art, New York; the Whitney Museum, New York; Anthology Film Archives, New York; Centre George Pompidou, Paris; the National Gallery Jeu de Paume, Paris; Palais des Beaux-Arts, Brussels; Reina Sofia National Museum, Madrid; and the Tokyo Metropolitan Museum of Photography, Tokyo, in addition to artist residencies at the German Academy of Arts, Berlin, and the Bellagio Rockefeller Foundation Study Center, Bellagio, Italy.
+In 1966 he moved to New York where he was influenced by the underground film scene.
+In 1969, Iimura shifted to video art, holding solo shows and performances at the Museum of Modern Art, New York in 1974 and the Whitney Museum in 1979, and gaining an international reputation as a video artist.
+He has worked with a variety of media including film, video, performance, expanded cinema, installation, and interactive media.
+He has held numerous solo exhibitions in major institutions such as the Museum of Modern Art, New York; the Whitney Museum, New York; Anthology Film Archives, New York; Centre George Pompidou, Paris; the National Gallery Jeu de Paume, Paris; Palais des Beaux-Arts, Brussels; Reina Sofia National Museum, Madrid; and the Tokyo Metropolitan Museum of Photography, Tokyo, in addition to artist residencies at the German Academy of Arts, Berlin, and the Bellagio Rockefeller Foundation Study Center, Bellagio, Italy.

 In November 2016, CCJ invited Professor Mona Jimenez and Laurie Duke to Tokyo to conduct research and present workshops.
 A collection survey of the work of Takahiko Iimura was conducted November 23–25, 2016.
 The goal of the survey was to locate and assess the highest quality version of the artist’s works.
 More detail about this project is presented here.

 An interview with the artist was conducted during the research about selected works.
 Transcriptions of the interview is forthcoming.